gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.1.0.0  2014-09-11 Renamed module from 'OsalCpp' to 'MOsal' to follow the naming convention of other MToolkit modules, closes #24.
+v3.2.0.0  2014-09-11 Added Timer::Stop(), Timer::Pause(), Timer::Resume() and Timer::Reset(), closes #27.
+Also added some helper functions like Timer::GetRemainingTime().
+Added two unit tests to test the timer pausing/resuming, and test the start/stopping.
+Added a 'Provided OS Utilities' section to the README.
+Changed the use of 'configASSERT()' to use the 'MAssert' module instead, closes #17. v3.1.0.0  2014-09-11 Renamed module from 'OsalCpp' to 'MOsal' to follow the naming convention of other MToolkit modules, closes #24.
 Renamed namespaces, classes and Makefile contents appropriately.
 Fixed Doxygen comments for Timer::Timer(), closes #23.
 Added 'const' qualifier to Timer::IsExpired(), closes #22.
 Listed MAssert as a dependency in the README, closes #21.
 Added ability to see how much time is remaining before a Timer Object exipres, closes #20.
 Assert failures are called if unimplemented methods of concrete OSALs are called, closes #26.
 Added function definition for LinuxOsal::ThreadDelayMs(), closes #25. v3.0.2.0  2014-09-05 Fixed 'vTaskResumeAll()' to correct 'xTaskResumeAll()' in FreertosOsal.hpp, closes #19. v3.0.1.0  2014-09-05 Added 'SuspendAllThreads()' and 'ResumeAllThreads()' functions to the OsalNs::Osal class, and added overloads for the `FreertosOsal` class, closes #18.